Free U.S. Shipping On Orders Over $35 - Ships In Discreet Packaging

 Because BV is caused by an overgrowth of bacteria in the vagina, your natural hormonal changes as well as the high pH of your menstrual blood can trigger an infection.
 But once your hormones have adjusted after your period, it may resolve your BV symptoms as well.
 That being said, if you’re still noticing symptoms, are itchy, are in pain, or if your periods are accompanied by a strong, fishy odor, it’s best to get checked out by your doctor.

-Also keep in mind that when bacterial vaginosis is left untreated, more serious conditions like pelvic inflammatory disease (PID) can arise.
-It’s important to pay attention to your monthly hormonal cycle to understand what is normal for you and to track any changes that may be occurring.
+It is crucial to remember that leaving BV untreated can lead to more serious conditions, such as pelvic inflammatory disease (PID).
+Paying attention to your monthly hormonal cycle helps you understand what is normal for your body and allows you to track any changes that may be occurring.

 How to Prevent Recurrent BV